openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_attribute_type.md

 ## Concept Attribute Type Overview

-* If you wish to record extra information about concept, you can create Concept Attributes and assign them to Concept attribute Types.
+* If you wish to record extra information about concept, you can create Concept Attributes and assign them to Concept Attribute Types.

 ## Available operations for Concept Attribute Type.